Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 ## Reading from ResultSet

-These functions read data from a ResultSet object and convert it into a DataFrame.
+These functions read data from a `ResultSet` object and convert it into a `DataFrame`.
 The versions with a limit parameter will only read up to the specified number of rows.

 **readResultSet(resultSet: ResultSet, dbType: DbType, limit: Int, inferNullability: Boolean): AnyFrame**

-This function allows reading a ResultSet object from your SQL database and transforms it into an AnyFrame object.
+This function allows reading a `ResultSet` object from your SQL database and transforms it into an `AnyFrame` object.

 A ResultSet object maintains a cursor pointing to its current row of data.
-By default, a ResultSet object is not updatable and has a cursor that moves forward only.
+By default, a `ResultSet` object is not updatable and has a cursor that moves forward only.
 Therefore, you can iterate it only once and only from the first row to the last row.

-More details about ResultSet can be found in the [official Java documentation](https://docs.oracle.com/javase/8/docs/api/java/sql/ResultSet.html).
+More details about `ResultSet` can be found in the [official Java documentation](https://docs.oracle.com/javase/8/docs/api/java/sql/ResultSet.html).

-Note that reading from the ResultSet could potentially change its state.
+Note that reading from the `ResultSet` could potentially change its state.

 The `dbType: DbType` parameter specifies the type of our database (e.g., PostgreSQL, MySQL, etc.), supported by a library.